Particular/docs.particular.net/nservicebus/concept-overview.md

  * Registering interest in being notified about an event (*subscriber*).
  * That event being delivered to the endpoint that registered itself (*publisher*)

 Both *publisher* and *subscriber* are Endpoints which means they are logical rather than physical (e.g. `Sales` or `Shipping`, not `Cache-1` or `Web-1`).
-Each event is delivered to a single Instance of each *subscriber* Endpoint.
+Each event is delivered to a single Endpoint Instance of each *subscriber* Endpoint.

 ### [Handler](/nservicebus/handlers/)

 A Message Handler (or simply Handler) is a piece of code that processes a message of a given type.
-Handlers are not guaranteed to retain any state between processing of messages.
+Message handlers are steteless.

 ### [Saga](/nservicebus/sagas/)

 A saga can be thought of as a long running Handler that handles multiple Messages and shared state.
-It is the NServiceBus equivalent of a Process Manager pattern.
+It is the NServiceBus equivalent of a [Process Manager](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) pattern.

 ### [Timeout](/nservicebus/sagas/#timeouts)